MIDLAND PARK MASTER PLAN

 Project Status: Phase 1 Completed Summer 2015

 The park is intended to be a place of quiet, natural beauty punctuated with elements that highlight the nature, history, and folklore of the river via sculptures and other creative elements.
-Small seating and gathering venues are scattered throughout the site inviting visitors to enjoy the woods, meadow and river.
+Small seating and gathering venues are scattered throughout the site inviting visitors to enjoy the woods, meadow, and river.
 The park features three primary spaces connected by a raised walkway which allows access to the site during high water as well as winter.
 A Spirit Nest highlights folklore relating to the river and provides an outdoor space for library activities.
-A Gathering Tree bridges the emotion and physical connections people share with the river, and a splash pool allows safe access to the water at the edge of the river.
+A Gathering Tree bridges the emotional and physical connections people share with the river, and a splash pool allows safe, universal access to the water at the river’s edge.

 This project won a 2019 CCASLA Honor Award.